drademann/haora/README.md

 The `list` command shows the tasks of a day, optionally the sums per tag.
 With the `--week` option it shows all start and end times of a week.

+## Install and Run

+There are two ways to install the application.

+### Install the Release

+The latest release can be downloaded.
+Though there is one drawback at least on macOS:
+The then unzipped executable can't be executed directly because the `haora` application is not signed.
+You have to explicitly trust the application by allowing macOS to run it.

+1. Try to run it: You should get an error message saying something like _"not from a trusted source"_.
+2. _Then_ go to System Settings > Privacy and Security where you should now find a selection at the bottom of the right side to allow the application to run.

+### Install from GitHub

+If you have Go – preferably the latest version – installed, you can build and install the executable yourself:

+    $ go install github.com/drademann/haora@v1.2.3

+Replace the version with the version you want to install.
+When in doubt, use the same as the latest release version.

+### Build from Source

+You may also clone this Git Repository.
+The main branch represents the latest release, and uses tags to like `v1.2.3` to mark version commits.

+Then, within the cloned repository folder, run

+    $ go install

+and Go will compile and install the executable for you.

 ## Global Flags

 ### `--date` `-d`